-This June is the United States Department of Veterans Affairs‘ (VA) post-traumatic stress disorder (PTSD) Awareness Month, and that makes this the perfect time to share information about PTSD.
-Whether you’re a veteran living with PTSD yourself, your loved one is a service member with post-traumatic stress, or you just want to support people dealing with this mental health condition, read on for what you need to know during PTSD Awareness Month.
+This June is the United States Department of Veterans Affairs‘ (VA) Post-Traumatic Stress Disorder (PTSD) Awareness Month, and that makes this the perfect time to share information about PTSD.
+Whether you’re a veteran experiencing PTSD yourself, your loved one is a service member with post-traumatic stress, or you just want to support people dealing with this mental health condition, read on for what you need to know during PTSD Awareness Month.

 1. PTSD Is More Common Than You Think

 PTSD runs rampant among United States military personnel.
 Veterans deployed in Iraq and Afghanistan during operations Iraqi Freedom and Enduring Freedom, for example, have an 11 to 20 percent risk to develop PTSD.
 And that number may go up with time, as evidenced by the fact that Vietnam veterans face a 30 percent risk to develop PTSD.
 And the more traction that PTSD Awareness Month gains, the more veterans can learn to identify this issue and seek help.

 These numbers show that PTSD is a reality for millions of United States veterans.
 Part of spreading awareness means knowing how common this issue is, and you can use this information to help veterans with PTSD feel less alone or isolated.

 Even among veterans, there are many reasons why someone may develop PTSD.
 And during PTSD Awareness Month, it’s a great time to consider how PTSD develops.
 For example, combat exposed veterans face increased risk, as do veterans who experience military sexual trauma.
 But the different causes go even further than that.

 Are you or a loved one in need of help?